yaojiezheng1-droid/amazon_order/README.md

 2. For the main product and each accessory, copy the corresponding JSON template from `order_generation/json_template/` and set the `数量/个` field to the requested quantity.
-3. Decide whether the items originate from one factory or several:
+3. Decide if any items originate from the same factory:
    - **Different factories** – keep the templates separate and create one Excel file per factory.
    - **Same factory** – use `order_generation/merge_json_templates.py` to merge
-     the JSON data.
+     the JSON data from the same factory.
 The script appends every entry to the `products` list and chooses the most appropriate value for each cell in the merged `cells` section.
 4. For each factory group, run `json_PO_excel.py` to write the JSON values into